SharSrivastava87/TSADepression/README.md

 0. Proof of concept
 - First we tested the concept with a pretrained Py-Torch model
 - This model saw limited success and couldn't converage on adequate weights to predict valence and arousal but had a fair progression of loss showing potential in the model
-- The mean absolute errors (MAE) for valence and arousal were 5.313 and 4.124 respectivley following 50 epochs of training
+- The mean square errors (MSE) for valence and arousal were 5.313 and 4.124 respectivley following 50 epochs of training

    ```python
    import torch